sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/pipeline-filter/_index.md

 The filter stage of the Sensu observability pipeline applies the conditions, triggers, and thresholds you specify to the events your checks generate.
 These conditions, triggers, and thresholds are included in your [event filter][1] definitions.

-Then, you list the event filters you want to apply in your [handler][2] configuration.
+To tell Sensu which event filters you want to apply, you list them in your [handler][2] definition.
+Sensu compares your event data against the [expressions][6] in your event filters to determine whether each event should continue through the pipeline or should be removed.

-Any events that the filter component doesn't remove from your pipeline will be [processed][3] according to your handler configuration.
+Any events that the filter doesn't remove from your pipeline will be [processed][3] according to your handler configuration.

-Event filters can be [inclusive or exclusive][4], so you can require events to match or not match the filter expressions.
+Event filters can be [inclusive or exclusive][4], so you can require events to match or not match your filter expressions.

-In the filter stage, the Sensu backend receives event data and checks for a `handler` or `handlers` definition to learn which event filters to apply.
-Then, Sensu applies all event filters listed in the handler definition and compares event filter `expressions` with observation data in the event.
-Sensu applies event filters in the order that they are listed.
+Sensu applies event filters in the order that they are listed in your handler definition.

 As soon as an event filter removes an event from your pipeline because it does not meet the conditions, triggers, or thresholds you specified, the Sensu observability pipeline ceases analysis for the event.
-Sensu will not execute any handlers you have configured.
+Sensu will not execute any [mutators][5] or [handlers][2] you have configured if the event filter removes the event from your pipeline.

 [1]: filters/
 [2]: ../pipeline-process/handlers/
 [3]: ../pipeline-process/
 [4]: filters/#inclusive-and-exclusive-event-filters
+[5]: ../pipeline-transform/mutators/
+[6]: ../pipeline-filter/filters#filter-expression-comparison